Faazil/100-days-of-devops/tasks/week-10/day-67.md

 ## Task Overview

-The Nautilus Application development team has finished development of one of the applications and it is ready for deployment.
+Nautilus dev team members has finished development of one of the applications and it is ready for deployment.
 It is a guestbook application that will be used to manage entries for guests/visitors.
 As per discussion with the DevOps team, they have finalized the infrastructure that will be deployed on Kubernetes cluster.
 Below you can find more details about it.

 **Lab:** [KodeKloud Engineer Platform](https://engineer.kodekloud.com/practice)